People

 Selma Oregon

-Selma is a current Wildlife and Fisheries major at Penn State.
-Selma first started working with us through a Research Experience for Undergraduates and has continued her research on Arctic deltas.
-Selma is quantifying fluxes of soil organic carbon due to bank erosion on major Arctic deltas.
+Selma received her Bachelors in Wildlife and Fisheries at Penn State.
+Selma first started working with us through a Research Experience for Undergraduates and then continued her research on Arctic deltas.
+Selma worked to quantify fluxes of soil organic carbon due to bank erosion on major Arctic deltas.

 Past members at LANL